axelayala1988/logs_on_grail/01_DQL_Basics/index.md

 ### Step 1

-Login to the provided Dynatrace Tenant.
-Using the left-hand navigation panel, expand 'Observe & Explore' and select 'Logs'.
+In order to access logs on GRAIL, from the main menu in your environmnet, expand 'Observe & Explore' and select 'Logs'.

 ![Logs & Events Viewer](../assets/images/Log_viewer.png)